Availability - Rebuilding the engine underneath a B2B hospitality product

 Research: the upfront work that shaped the whole arc

-Before I'd commit to a phased plan, I needed evidence strong enough to defend a months-long rebuild to the exec team.
+Before I committed to a phased plan, I needed evidence strong enough to defend a months-long rebuild to the exec team.
 I ran five research streams in parallel over roughly the first two months.

 TL;DR: Where the pain categorized